m-c-k-y/Enterprise-Infrastructure-Lab/docs/08-VLAN-Migration.md

 > <img src="../images/vlan-migration/tracert-fail.png" width="600">

 #### 🟨 Updated theory:
-Since setting static routes for **VLAN10 and VLAN20** did NOT resolve the problem, the issue is likely occurring **beyond the router**.
-This may suggest that the **ISP router is unable or unwilling to NAT traffic** from VLAN10, preventing traffic from finding its way back to **the Domain Controller**.
+Since setting static routes for **VLAN10 and VLAN20** did NOT resolve the problem, the issue is likely occurring beyond the router.
+This may suggest that the ISP router is unable or unwilling to NAT traffic from VLAN10, preventing traffic from finding its way back to the Domain Controller.

 ### 🟩 Solution/Change of plan:
-Unfortunately, this **ISP router does NOT provide NAT setting** that can be changed in order to resolve this issue.
-Because of this, **pfSense will be reintroduced as an edge router** while still having the switch handle all inter-VLAN routing.
+Unfortunately, this ISP router does **NOT** provide NAT setting that can be changed in order to resolve this issue.
+Because of this, **pfSense** will be reintroduced as an edge router while still having the switch handle all inter-VLAN routing.

 ---
 <br>